James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 1. **Crosstalk TTA is dramatically better.** The robust extractor's naive EMA closes 52% of the crosstalk gap vs 8% for plain DGLSS++ (absolute 0.168 vs 0.149), and this beats even dg_med's best label-free lever (BN at 0.31).
-Crosstalk — the wall in every prior iteration — is now the condition where the label-free update works best.
+Crosstalk, the wall in every prior iteration, is now the condition where the label-free update works best.
 This is consistent with the SupCon's polarization inversion: crosstalk was where the naive update destroyed the minority prototypes, and that is fixed.
 2. **Fog TTA is a wash-to-regression.** Naive/dist are ~tied (0.116 vs 0.114/0.117),
-   gap-closed 0.15 vs 0.20, and the fog ceiling DROPPED (oracle 0.165 vs 0.200) so there is less to close.
-The robust extractor buys fog TTA nothing — the fog bottleneck is the ceiling, not the assignment.
+   gap-closed 0.15 vs 0.20, and the fog ceiling DROPPED (oracle 0.165 vs 0.200) so
+    there is less to close.
+The robust extractor buys fog TTA nothing: the fog bottleneck is the ceiling, not the assignment.
 3. **The best label-free lever changes.** BN-statistic alignment was the best method on plain DGLSS++ (0.127 fog, 0.174 crosstalk); on the robust extractor it sits below naive/dist (0.114 / 0.132).
 The feature statistics the robust extractor produces make the simple weighted update the stronger lever, not BN alignment.
-4. **The assignment wall still binds, now more sharply on fog.** The robust extractor fog rec@3 is 0.061 (vs dg_med 0.137, below the ~0.19 random baseline) — the zero-shot-wrong points are less recoverable — even though cosine-to-true is higher (cosT 0.055 vs 0.006) and the recoverable set is cleaner (LPrec 0.579 vs 0.542).
+4. **The assignment wall still binds, now more sharply on fog.** The robust extractor fog rec@3 is 0.061 (vs dg_med 0.137, below the ~0.19 random baseline), the zero-shot-wrong points are less recoverable, even though cosine-to-true is higher (cosT 0.055 vs 0.006) and the recoverable set is cleaner (LPrec 0.579 vs 0.542).
    Detection-without-assignment persists.